vikejs/vike/README.md

 By overriding `_default.page.server.js#render` you can even render some of your pages with a different view framework, e.g. another Vue version (for progressive upgrade) or even React.

-Note how files are collocated and share the same base `/pages/about.page.`;
-this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.vue`.

 Let's now have a look at how to fetch data.

 ```vue